OliverBrotchie/conveyance-cli/README.md

 # Conveyancing CLI

 A simple CLI application for conveyancing as a stop-gap measure until the full application has been developed.
+This repository is not for public use.

 ## Installation